Lime Kiln Club: Vaudeville

 The original Detroit Free Press' column was also adapted for vaudeville performance.
-Evidence in the form of advertisements and a review from Variety magazine in 1909 reveal that the 25 minute performance was well received in New York.
+Evidence in the form of advertisements and a review from Variety magazine in 1909 reveal that the 25-minute performance was well received in New York.
 The magazine also reveals that the show was put on by George Walker and Bert Williams troupe.
 This duo achieved fame for their performances in black face under the name "Two Real Coons", a title chosen to distinguish themselves from minstrelry performances by white actors in black face.
 Their performance of the Lime Kiln Club also featured famed black actors Abbie Mitchell and Tom Fletcher.

 Bert William's Lime Kiln Field Day

 In 1913, Biograph Studios began production on an untitled film adaption of The Lime Kiln Club directed by Edwin Middleton and T. Hayes Hunter.
 William's Lime Kiln Field Day proceeded D.W.
-Griffiths epic The Birth Of A Nation by two years.
+Griffith's The Birth Of A Nation by two years.
 It stands in contrast to Griffith's film as one of the only surviving silent films with an all black cast.
 The film followed a day of romance between stars Bert Williams and Odessa Warren Grey.
 The film was cancelled early for unknown reasons, and in 1938 Biograph donated the negatives to the Museum of Modern Art.
 In 2014, museum staff reassembled the seven reels of raw footage in order to screen the film publicly for the first time.
 The negative footage of Bert William's Lime Kiln Field Day screening is notably accompanied by video footage and still images of interaction between the film's black cast and white production crew.